Material Issues and Key Sustainability Goals

 We are committed to management for sustainability among investees as a means to improve corporate value.

-• We recognize the importance of reducing CO2 emissions among investees, and engage in collaboration by jointly devising relevant initiatives such as replacing equipment and switching to renewable energy.
+• We recognize the importance of reducing CO2 emissions among investees, and engage in collaboration by jointly advancing relevant initiatives such as replacing equipment and switching to renewable energy.
+We will formulate emissions reduction plans for portfolio companies to support ORIX Group’s decarbonization goals.

 • Enhancing compliance and governance among investees is a priority.
-We emphasize optimized labor management and thoroughgoing fraud prevention and safety management.
+We emphasize optimized labor management and thorough fraud prevention and safety management.

 • We focus investment on industries that contribute to resolving social issues.
 Our goal is to contribute to the SDGs through the businesses in which we invest.